-An antique mall is a co-op similar to a flea market but with a specific focus on older items.
+An antique mall is a co-op similar to a flea market, but the business focuses on older items.
 If you want to find quality antiques in good condition, a local antique mall will give you the most chances of finding a treasure.

-I was in the antique business for over a decade, so I know a lot about running a booth, but I also know a lot about antiquing.
-There are several things you should consider when you’re shopping in an antique mall.
+I was in the antique business for over a decade, so I know a lot about running a booth, but I also know a lot about buying antiques.
 These antique mall shopping tips will save you money and help you navigate a sometimes confusing setup.

 There are two reasons you should bring cash with you to an antique mall.
 The first reason is that some antique malls only accept cash or personal check.
 Another reason is that some establishments might offer an additional discount for paying with cash.

-Some antique malls will run exclusive sales where most of the dealers will be present in their booths.
-Ask the antique mall if they plan on running any upcoming clearance sales and revisit the mall at that time.
+Some antique malls will run exclusive sales where most dealers will be present in their booths.
+Ask the antique mall if they plan on running any clearance sales and revisit the mall at that time.

-Some items can sit in an antique mall for years, but others can sell within a day or two of their arrival.
+Some items can sit in an antique mall for years, but others can sell within a day of their arrival.
 It’s essential to see fresh inventory if you’re in the market for a specific item.
 Inventory refresh rates can vary by dealer.
 Some dealers might bring in new items weekly, while others might update their stock monthly.